wallarm/product-documentation/docs/2.14/admin-en/installation-kubernetes-en.md

 ## Known Restrictions

-* IP blocking is not supported in Wallarm Node version 2.12 or lower.
 * Operation without the postanalytics service is not supported.
 * Scaling down postanalytics service may result in a partial loss of attack data.